-Surprise Package Gunship played a very important part of the Viet Nam war Gunship II was developed to hunt at night - note searchlights on rear platform Surprise Package brought more fire power, hunted at night and had many problems
+Gunship II was developed to hunt at night, added search light to ramp an retained 20mm guns

+Surprise Package brought more fire power (40 mm), a "Black Crow truck ignition sensor" and was very effective at night but had many problems

-Problems and Lessons Learned PROBLEMS: erroneous computations, uncertain target storage, accidental memory "wipes," incorrect azimuth, wander of sensor input angles and firecontrol issues caused by the Black Crow sensor tied into the system PROBLEMS RESOLVED: In the summer of 1969 Aeronautical Systems Division personnel spent a great deal of time on the fire-control system malfunctions.
+Problems and Lessons Learned

+PROBLEMS: erroneous computations, uncertain target storage, accidental memory "wipes," incorrect azimuth, wander of sensor input angles and firecontrol issues caused by the Black Crow sensor tied into the system

+PROBLEMS RESOLVED: In the summer of 1969 Aeronautical Systems Division personnel spent a great deal of time on the fire-control system malfunctions.

 "They went over the gunship carefully to discover and resolve the problems.
 Officers from the Air Force Academy's Department of Astronautics and Computer Science offered valuable assistance.
 Lt.
 Col. Bradford W. Parkinson and Maj.
+Richard E. Willes."

-Richard F. Willes."
-From the history of the Gunship Brad's Team did system engineering and integration for Gunship An order came down to add LORAN to Gunship, maybe it taught Brad a thing or two The order reflected the understanding that precise navigation was an absolute "must" for armed reconnaissance missions in Laos.
+From the history of the Gunship

+Brad's Team did system engineering and integration for Gunship

+An order came down to add LORAN to Gunship, maybe it taught Brad a thing or two

+The order reflected the understanding that precise navigation was an absolute "must" for armed reconnaissance missions in Laos.
 As added advantages, loran provided target coordinates for later strikes by loran-equipped F-4D fighter bombers, accurately pinpointed radar sites, and assured strict adherence to rules of engagement.
-It served in addition as a cross-check for Surprise Package's inertial navigation/targeting subsystem, which generated accurate attitude and velocity inputs to the digital fire-control system computer and kept minimum positional error over the entire flight.
+It served in addition as a cross-check for Surprise Package's inertial navigation/ targeting subsystem, which generated accurate attitude and velocity inputs to the digital fire-control system computer and kept minimum positional error over the entire flight.

 The loran set's cross-checking function was particularly valuable in light of the computer's sensitivity to variations in the aircraft electrical power, the changes that caused the system to be unreliable in storing targets and in generating synthetic azimuth."

-Additional capabilities requires more crew "With the increase of more sophisticated equipment (on Gunship), the pilot became overburdened with firing data while flying the aircraft.
-The new position-called "Mission Commander" and later "Fire-Control Officer"-became part of Surprise Package's crew when the gunship began combat operations. " Brad flew 26 AC-130 missions, two as Mission Commander
+Additional capabilities requires more crew

+"With the increase of more sophisticated equipment (on Gunship), the pilot became overburdened with firing data while flying the aircraft.
+The new position-called "Mission Commander" and later "Fire-Control Officer"-became part of Surprise Package's crew when the gunship began combat operations. "

+Brad flew 26 AC-130 missions, two as Mission Commander

-Gunship Political Problems - Technically, Surprise Package was a better aircraft compared to other Gunships - Weekly summaries from the field showed another sources.
-Surprise Package had poorer performance relative to AC-119K and AC-130A (Maintenance/Support issues) - Surprise Package's performance exacerbated long-standing, high-level debate in the Air Force on gunship limitations and the size and nature of the gunship force. - TAC opposed converting additional C-130 aircraft to gunships unless a "new buy" of the aircraft was approved. - In the end, limited numbers of new AC-130E were approved for the 70's in part due to the White House influence (Dr. Lee A. DuBridge) - Brad had a front seat to this battle and got his first taste of how Politics can drive a solution
+Gunship Political Problems

+- Technically, Surprise Package was a better aircraft compared to other Gunships - Weekly summaries from the field showed another issue: Maintenance/Support - Surprise Package had poorer performance relative to AC-119K and AC-130A - Surprise Package's performance exacerbated long-standing, high-level debate in the Air Force on gunship limitations and the size and nature of the gunship force. - TAC opposed converting additional C-130 aircraft to gunships unless a "new buy" of C-130 aircraft was approved - In the end, limited numbers of new AC-130E were approved for the 70's in part due to the White House influence (Dr. Lee A. DuBridge) - Brad had a front seat to this battle and got his first taste of how Politics can drive a solution